glae/blog/_posts/2019-12-17-cooptation.md

 - are you really recommending someone to help your company grow?
 - are you shamelessly recommending someone to get a bonus, no matter what the people you recommend be worth?
 - does your company need to distribute bonuses to help recruiting?
-Isn't supposed to be attractive without these artificial tricks?
+Isn't it supposed to be appealing without these artificial tricks?

 I guess I might be (too?) idealistic, I need to leave money out to believe in a true sincere recommendation for a job.